I'll Fly Away: The Chuck Wagon Gang

-In 2017, the Chuck Wagon Gang's recording of "I'll Fly Away" was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or artistically significant."
+In 2017, the Chuck Wagon Gang's recording of "I'll Fly Away" was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 The Kossoy Sisters

 In 1956, the Kossoy Sisters included "I'll Fly Away" on the album, Bowling Green, which featured instrumental backing by Erik Darling.
 The Kossoys, twin sisters Irene Saletan and Ellen Christenson, practiced close harmony singing, which is exemplified on this track.
 Their recording was introduced to a wider audience when it was included in the 2000 Coen Brothers film, O Brother, Where Art Thou?.

 George Jones

 George Jones recorded an energetic version on his classic 1965 gospel LP Old Brush Arbors.

+The Stanley Brothers

+The Stanley brothers released a version in 1966 with Ralph Stanley later releasing a solo version on his Shine On album on Rebel Records in 2005.

 Bob Marley and the Wailers

 Bob Marley adapted a reggae version in 1973 and recorded it with the Wailers as part of his Rastaman Chant.

 Alison Krauss and Gillian Welch

 There have been numerous recordings of "I'll Fly Away" since its inclusion in the 2000 film O Brother Where Art Thou?.
 Although the Kossoy Sisters recording was used in the film itself, a contemporary recording by Alison Krauss and Gillian Welch was chosen for the O Brother, Where Art Thou? soundtrack.
 The spare recording, produced by T-Bone Burnett, features Welch on lead vocals with Krauss singing harmony.
 Their voices are accompanied by Mike Compton on mandolin and Chris Sharp on guitar.
 The soundtrack sold over eight million copies, reached the top position on at least four of Billboards album charts, and was named Album of the Year and Best Soundtrack album at the 44th Grammy Awards in February 2002.

-Alison Krauss and Gillian Welch performed the song again for a concert of May 24, 2000 at the Ryman Auditorium that featured many of the artists from the O Brother soundtrack.
+Alison Krauss and Gillian Welch performed the song again for a concert of May 24, 2000, at the Ryman Auditorium that featured many of the artists from the O Brother soundtrack.
 Film from the concert was used to create the 2000 documentary, Down from the Mountain.
 Krauss and Welch's live performance is included as the final track on the Down from the Mountain soundtrack album, which sold over 500,000 copies, won the Grammy Award for Best Traditional Folk Album, and appeared on several of Billboard's charts.

 Both the studio and live performances by Krauss and Welch were popular among folk music disc jockeys.
 The two recordings were ranked at No. 7 and No. 47 respectively on the Top Songs of 2001 Folk Radio airplay chart.